 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 At All Saints’, the essential skills of historical enquiry are put into context through a variety of fun and engaging half-termly topics.
-Ranging from the ancient civilisations of China, Greece and Rome to more modern events, people and changes, such as the Second World War, pupils develop their understanding of history at local, national and global scales.
+Ranging from the ancient civilisations of Benin, Greece and Rome to more modern events, people and changes, such as the Second World War, pupils develop their understanding of history at local, national and global scales.